soltheaeon/mlops/docs/setup.md

 Most AI projects fail.
 About 80% never reach deployment [...] and those that do are only profitable about 60% of the time.
 </q> (Wilson Pang, 2020: [venturebeat.com](https://venturebeat.com/2020/12/16/the-future-of-ai-deployments-reaching-production-is-bright-in-2021/))

-These are grim numbers, especially considering that it calls into question the value added by AI Engineers.
+These numbers paint a grim picture, especially considering that it calls into question the value added by AI Engineers.
 Therefore, to minimize the likelihood of such failure, **it is up to us** to set realistic expectations with stakeholders right from the start.
 After all, most AI projects fail because of at least one of the following problems:

 - The project is poorly scoped
 - The desired solution is not technically feasible